AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-31-agentic-coding-tools.md

 Goose started as an internal tool at Block (Square) and open-sourced under Apache 2.0.
 It transitioned to foundation governance under the Linux Foundation's Agentic AI initiative in early 2026, which gives it a neutrality that other projects lack.

 Goose is MCP-extensible, meaning any tool that speaks the Model Context Protocol can plug into it.
-It runs full development workflows — plan, code, test, commit — and is genuinely model-agnostic.
+It runs full development workflows: plan, code, test, commit, and is genuinely model-agnostic.
 The desktop companion app gives you a GUI without losing the CLI's power.

 ### Gemini CLI